top of page

 Future doctors in your classes?
 Curious students?
 Teach kids about multiple sclerosis while doing this neuron building activity.
 Let students know that some people have a genetic disease called multiple sclerosis where the person’s own immune system attacks the myelin sheath in neurons in the central nervous system.
 This leaves the axon damaged and scars the nerves making it difficult for neurons to conduct electrical impulses.
 This then either slows or brings to a stop nerve conduction.
 Patients begin to have trouble moving their muscles.

-Have on hand two neuron clay models, one with an axon that is wrapped in an intact myelin sheath and one that has myelin sheath that is damaged (see the pictures below) to show students what a neuron looks like in people with multiple sclerosis.
+Have on hand two neuron clay models for demonstration purposes, one with an axon that is wrapped in an intact myelin sheath and one that has myelin sheath that is damaged (see the pictures below).
+This way you can show students what the neuron looks like in people with multiple sclerosis.
 Of course, you can also have students create this model, too, if you have enough clay for them to make two models.
+In the picture below, the neuron model on the right is a healthy neuron and the one on the left is a diseased one-it is showing a neuron with multiple sclerosis.

 Research is underway to find ways to repair the damaged myelin sheath in multiple sclerosis patients.
-Maybe someone in your class will contribute to this research one day!
-You never know, so teach with passion and throw in extra facts like this for each unit when you can.
+Maybe someone in your class will contribute to this research one day.
+You never know, so teach with passion and throw in extra facts like this one for each unit when you can.

 More Fun to your Nervous Lesson Classes